4 Tips for Teaching Children About Diversity and Inclusion

 1. The Revolution of Evelyn Serrano — Evelyn is 14 years old and living in Spanish Harlem in 1969, a fiery time when young Puerto Rican activists protest in the streets.
 Meanwhile, her sassy Abuela has moved from Puerto Rico to live with her family.
 Tempers flare and loyalties are tested as Evelyn learns important truths about her Latino heritage, and the young people who shaped a nation.

-2. And She Was — Dara had always lived a sheltered life with her single mom, until she digs up her birth certificate.
+2. And She Was — Dara had always lived a sheltered life with her single mom, until she discovers her birth certificate.
 She’s shocked by what she learns: Her mother is transgender, and transitioned when Dara was a baby.
 As a result, Dara embarks on a life-changing, revealing journey to learn about her extended family—and about understanding and acceptance.

 3. Pinned — In this tale of self-discovery and friendship, Autumn and Adonis couldn’t be more different, except for one thing: They are both dealing with a disability.
-Outgoing Autumn has a learning disability that makes reading a painful struggle, while shy, book-loving Adonis uses to a wheelchair.
-Told in alternating voices, this story explores how aspects of ourselves that some consider weaknesses are actually assets that forever change us and those we love.
+Outgoing Autumn has a learning disability that makes reading a painful struggle, while shy, book-loving Adonis uses a wheelchair.
+Told in alternating voices, this story explores how aspects of ourselves that some consider weaknesses are assets that forever change us and those we love.

 Encourage Questions